 Yee Tak Lau

-In Bangkok, Yee Tak has worked on One Bangkok, a fully integrated district in the heart of the city.
-The project is a complex and prestigious development of office, retail, hospitality and residential components incorporating the unique essence of Thailand’s rich history, combining local context with new experiences of urban living.
+Yee Tak is committed to working collaboratively to seek elegant, creative solutions for clients.
+One of her earlier projects, WF Central, a luxury mixed-use development, is highly sensitive to its context in the heart of Beijing’s Forbidden City.
+In Bangkok, Yee Tak led the design of multiple buildings for One Bangkok, a fully integrated district in the heart of the city.
+The project is a complex development of office, retail, hospitality, and residential components that incorporates Thailand’s rich history and combines local context with new experiences of urban living.

-Yee Tak has been an active member of the AIA and served on the Board of Directors.
-She is a frequent guest critic at the University of Hong Kong’s School of Architecture, and is an active volunteer with Habitat for Humanity.
+An active member of the AIA, Yee Tak has served on its Board of Directors.
+She is a frequent guest critic at the University of Hong Kong’s School of Architecture and is an active volunteer with Habitat for Humanity.